 Teachers modify their teaching strategies and approaches as necessary and use ancillary aids.
 As with all children, we assess and review progress against outcomes and track SEN pupils, to judge the effectiveness of interventions, every 6 weeks through pupil progress meetings.
 Support is provided within delegated school funds and any additional funding which may be provided through EHCs.

 Where appropriate we will use visual timetables, social stories, and ICT equipment to support with communication and learning.
 We provide enhanced transition to support children moving within phases, in and out of settings and across key stages.
 We have an annual SEN budget and receive pupil premium in the delegated budget.
-By using Fair Access Protocol and panel in Plymouth, LA, we can (if necessary) seek additional support for children at risk from exclusion.
+By using the Single Multi-Agency Panel (SMAP) within the Plymouth Local Authority we can (if necessary) seek additional support for children at risk from exclusion.